 Knotted Segment Lacing (lug version)

-• Use standard Lug Criss Cross Lacing to about the middle of the shoe, laced as tightly or loosely as you prefer.
-For example, tighten the lower segment more if you have narrow feet, less if you have wide feet.
+• Use standard Lug Criss Cross Lacing to about the middle of the shoe.

+• Tighten this “lower” segment as tightly or loosely as you prefer.
+For example, tighten more if you have narrow feet, less if you have wide feet.

 • To permanently set the tightness, tie a Reef Knot at this point, ie:

 - Right end over Left end & through.

-4. Continue the criss cross lacing to the top of the shoe.
-This upper segment is then the only part that is tightened and loosened, with the tension set independently of the “lower” segment.
+• Continue the “Lug Criss Cross lacing” to the top of the shoe.
+This “upper” segment is then the only part that is tightened and loosened, with the tension set independently of the “lower” segment.

 Harder to get off

 |8 pairs||147 cm||58 in||–1.3 cm||–0.5 in|